BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 GROUP BY product_name
 ORDER BY sum(carbon_footprint_pcf) desc LIMIT 5
 ```

+### Electrical Equipment and Machinery is the industry group that accounts for the majority of carbon emissions.

 **The result:**
 | PRODUCT NAME                 | TOTAL CARBON_FOOTPRINT | COMPANY_NAME                            | COUNTRY_NAME | industry_group                     |
 | ---------------------------: | ---------------------: | --------------------------------------: | -----------: | ---------------------------------: |